ENTRY // 2025.01.01

 Code blocks

-Plain block with lang tag and copy button:
+Plain block with copy button:

 fn greet(name: &str) -> String {